What is chronic pelvic pain?

 Why choose Children's Colorado for tests to evaluate chronic pelvic pain?

-- Use of oral medicines to modify nerve signaling
+- Oral medicines to modify nerve signaling

 - Local anesthetics to block nerve signaling using topical applications or injections